gitstanhub/test-automation-experiment-zooplus/README.md

 git clone https://github.com/gitstanhub/test-automation-zooplus.git
 ```

-* Make sure to have Java installed on your local machine
+* Make sure to have Java installed on your machine

 ## Usage
 To run the test suite from the project root directory: